 Discussion of Optimal Observation Period in ADHD Studies of Homeopathy

-Discussion of a 2005 RTC Trial by the same Swiss authors, explaining that, while 84% of the original group responded positively, this response took place after a median time of 5 months (range 1-18), with a median of 3 different medications (range 1-9).
-Five months after treatment start, the difference in Conners Global Index (CGI) rating between responders and non-responders became highly significant (p = 0.0006).
+Discussion of a 2005 Randomised Controlled Trial by the same Swiss authors, explaining that, while 84% of the original group responded positively, this response took place after a median time of 5 months (range 1-18), with a median of 3 different medications (range 1-9).
+Five months after treatment started, the difference in Conners Global Index (CGI) rating between responders and non-responders became highly significant (p = 0.0006).
 Improvement in CGI was much greater following the identification of the optimal medication than in the preceding suboptimal treatment period (p < 0.0001).

 This points to the advisability of a long observation period (> 12 months) to see the true real-life outcomes for children with ADHD who are treated with homeopathy.

 Randomised controlled trials of homeopathy in hyperactive children: treatment procedure leads to an unconventional study design.
 Experience with open-label homeopathic treatment preceding the Swiss ADHD placebo controlled, randomised, double-blind, cross-over trial.
 Frei H, Everts R, von Ammon K, Kaufmann F, Walther D, Schmitz SF, Collenberg M, Steinlin M, Lim C, Thurneysen A. Homeopathy.
 2007 Jan;96(1):35-41.
 PMID: 17227746